Is 3D Printed Metal as Strong as Forged? Must Know

 • Binder Jetting: This process uses a print head to deposit a liquid binder onto a bed of metal powder, layer by layer, to form a green part.
 The green part is then cured in an oven and sintered in a furnace to achieve full density and strength.
 Binder jetting can produce parts with high speed, low cost, and minimal waste, but it also results in lower density and strength, and requires more post-processing.

-Also Read: What is the first problem with 3D printing for companies?
+Also Read: What is the smallest resolution of 3D printing?

 What is Forging and How Does it Work?